Linux Audio Development (LAD)

 What operating system should I use for development?

-- Many Linux audio plugin developers use a stable, non-cutting-edge distribution such as Debian as their build system.
+- Many Linux audio developers use a stable, non-cutting-edge distribution such as Debian as their build system.
 This is to remain backward compatible with older versions of libc/glibc.

-- On cutting-edge distributions, it makes sense to use a container-based build system to compile the plugin binaries against a non-cutting-edge libc/glibc version.
+- On cutting-edge distributions, it makes sense to use a container-based build system to compile the binaries against a non-cutting-edge libc/glibc version.

 -

-- The numerous Linux distributions and desktop environments or window managers can be an additional factor.
-However, many vendors test their plugins on Linux to a limited extent, e.g. only with Debian and Ardour.
+- Many audio vendors test their audio software or plugins on Linux only to a limited extent, e.g. with Debian and Ardour.

-- However, an ideal scenario would be to test at least two distributions, e.g. an Arch based distribution with KDE as the desktop environment and Debian with GNOME as the desktop environment.
+- However, an ideal scenario would be to test at least two distributions, e.g. an Arch based distribution with KDE as the Desktop Environment and Debian with GNOME as the Desktop Environment.

 -